BSMuse/Muttly/README.md

 ## Features

-- **AI-Powered Breed Generation:** Utilizes Leonardo AI API to create custom dog breeds.
+- **AI-Powered Breed Generation:** Utilizes a generic image generation API helper to create custom dog breeds (currently powered by Replicate API and Supabase for image storage).
-- **Data Card Creation:** Employing OPEN AI API, the app generates data cards for the custom breeds.
+- **Data Card Creation:** Employs a generic text generation API helper to generate data cards for the custom breeds (can be powered by OpenAI, etc.).
 - **Exploration and Favoriting:** Users can browse through generated content and favorite unique breeds or data cards.
 - **React-Express Architecture:** Built on the React-Express Shell template, ensuring efficient functionality and separation of concerns.